oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Deploy the Check service

-  You will now deploy your Check service to the Oracle Backend for Spring Boot and Microservicesusing the CLI.
+  You will now deploy your Check service to the Oracle Backend for Spring Boot and Microservices using the CLI.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file. **Note** that this command may take 1-3 minutes to complete:

     ```shell
     oractl:> <copy>deploy --app-name application --service-name checks --artifact-path /path/to/checks-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>